 If your sport is more of an individual activity, you can still use it to your advantage.
 Do you have any achievements that you can highlight, for example winning competitions or awards?
 How have you improved or achieved goals you set yourself?
-Citing your achievements and progression demonstrates that you are proactive, self-motivated and driven and these are excellent traits to have in a lot of job roles.
+Citing your achievements and progression demonstrates that you are proactive, self-motivated and driven and have excellent traits in a lot of job roles.

-Travelling is a valuable life experience and if you’re just entering the world of work after university, employers like to see travelling on your CV.
-We’re not talking about a week’s holiday to Tenerife or Lad’s trip to Magaluf.
-We’re talking about at least a couple of months away.
+Traveling is a valuable life experience and if you're just entering the world of work after university.
+We're not talking about a week's holiday to Tenerife or Lad's trip to Magaluf.
+We're talking about at least a couple of months away.

-From an employer’s perspective, a well-travelled individual is likely to be adaptable, curious, independent and open-minded.
+From an employer's perspective, a well-traveled individual is likely to be adaptable, curious, independent and open-minded.
 These sound like some great traits to have in the workplace!

-If you’re fresh out of university and don’t have a whole lot of work experience, highlighting what clubs and societies you have been a part of could go in your favour.
-Participating in clubs or societies usually means that you are outgoing, friendly and passionate.
+If you are a student, you have a lot of work experience, highlighting what clubs and societies you can go in your favor.
+Participating in clubs or societies that you are outgoing, friendly and passionate.

-Additionally, if you undertook a position of responsibility within a club or society that’s even better!
-For example, you could highlight how you were able to develop your leadership and organisation skills.
+Furthermore, if you undertake a position of responsibility within a club or society that's even better!
+For example, you could highlight how you were able to develop your leadership and organization skills.